mako-framework/docs/06_security/01_gatekeeper.md

 $this->gatekeeper->extend(['custom', fn () => new CustomAdapter])
 ```

-> Note that all adapters must implement the `AdapterInterface`.
+> Note: All adapters must implement the `AdapterInterface`.

 You can switch the default adapter at any time by using the `useAsDefaultAdapter` method.